len23/len23/README.md

+> You cannot catch something you're not pursuing.
+> So, now, if you're pursuing it, that doesn't mean you'll catch it,
+> but generally you'll catch something interesting along the way

 ### My name is Lenin Montalvo and I'm from Ecuador.
 I have a degree in Informatic Systems Engenier and I fell in love with web Development.
 My principal skills are: